-I've seen some beautiful Advent ideas & calenders on the Internet, but this year wanted to create one which would link to Minnie's current interest & at the same time help her explore the real meaning of Christmas.
+I've seen some beautiful Advent ideas & calendars online, but this year wanted to create one that would link to Minnie's current interest & at the same time help her explore the real meaning of Christmas.

 We have a wooden toy stable & set of nativity figures which include the 3 Kings & at the beginning of Advent we set up the empty stable with just the animals & the empty manger.

 Any star decoration (or printout) would work for this Advent activity.
 We recently found this battery operated light in M&S which we're using this year, but a glow in the dark star would work just as well.